marceloes/dapr-workshop/Assignment02/README.md

 ## Unit tests

 Run the Unit tests in the `test/Assignment02` folder to see if you have correctly stood up & modified the Dapr services.
-Open each test project and execute `dotnet test`.
+After modifying the services, make sure each one is running.
+Finally, open each test project and execute `dotnet test`.

 ## Next assignment